Greg0109/GLog---Python/README.rst

-A logging system based on structlog with pushover support
+A logging system based on structlog with ntfy support

 * Free software: MIT license